bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-08-09-newsletter.md

   prevent leaking information that could reduce the privacy of spenders and receivers.
-They intend for there to be multiple phases of testing and outline how participating nodes will act during the different phases.
+They intend for there to be multiple phases of testing and outline how participating nodes will act during the different phases. {% assign timestamp="18:41" %}

-- **Proposed changes to Bitcoin Core default relay policy:** Peter Todd started two threads on the Bitcoin-Dev mailing list related to pull requests he's opened to change Bitcoin Core's default relay policy.
+- **Proposed changes to Bitcoin Core default relay policy:** Peter Todd started two threads on the Bitcoin-Dev mailing list related to pull requests he's opened to change Bitcoin Core's default relay policy. {% assign timestamp="28:04" %}

   - *Full RBF by default:* the [first thread][todd rbf] and [pull request][bitcoin core #28132] proposes making [full RBF][topic rbf]